WayScience/mitocheck_data/3.normalize_data/README.md

 Use the commands below to normalize all data.
 All normalized data will be saved to [normalized_data/](normalized_data/).
-Only the normalized training data has been uploaded to github as the positive and negative control datasets are too large.
+Only the normalized training data has been uploaded to github as the positive and negative control datasets are very large.

 ```sh
 # Make sure you are located in 3.normalize_data